Tiger & Bunny: The Rising: Reception

-The Rising earned 130 Million Yen on its opening in Japan and sold 73,716 tickets, earning the 3rd place in the box office.
-By March, the movie fell to 12th position, earning 540,798 yen (US$240,083) on 92 screens for a new total of 619,543,407 yen.
+The Rising earned ¥130,479,900 on its opening in Japan and sold 73,716 tickets, earning the 3rd place in the box office.
+By March, the movie fell to 12th position, earning ¥540,798 (US$240,083) on 92 screens for a new total of ¥619,543,407.
 Upon its release, the Blu-ray sold a total of 23,533 units in Japan, topping charts, while the DVD remained second with a total of 6,736 units behind The Wind Rises.
 The movie also won the "Animation of the Year: Anime Fan Award" in the 2015 Tokyo Anime Award Festival.

 IndieWire praised how despite taking place after the television series, the interactions between Kotetsu and Barnaby are appealing, finding them comical.

 In regards to Kotetsu's role in the movie, Rice Digital found the dilemma of the lead losing his powers to be well executed as it closes the series' narrative properly similar to the teleivision series.
 Kotaku found Kotetsu's story often done in fiction but still felt the execution was done appropriately.
 However, he felt the CGI employed in the movie did not fit well when Kotetsu and Barnaby are wearing their superhero suits as they work properly.
 Kotaku still felt the villain was not memorable Anime News Network compared the two heroes similar to lovers due to how both are unable to separate after both the television series and the films, making the plot's story repetitive to the point it was less original than the television series.
 Similarly, Comic Book Resources found that the movie did not make a major change in Kotetsu as his break up with Barnaby returns to its status quo in the ending as well as his relationship with Kaede, something the writers want Tiger & Bunny 2 to explore properly.
 The cast in general was praised Anime Herald.